[Mod 10] Lia Knowles’s GWF Destroyer DPS for PVE build.

 Combat Power – The current BIS Combat Power is the Tenser’s Transformation.
 If you don’t have a Tenser’s just lying around then don’t sweat it, it’s not much of a significant boost mainly because the channeling time is quite long already and you might have a hard time to combine it within your rotation without having to stop it mid-combat, thus resulting in loss of DPS.
 The best way to utilize this Combat Power is to use instantly after entering combat, just before engaging in actual combat.

 Equip Power – This varies according to what you have.
 My personal recommendation is either 4k Recovery from the Tenser’s or 4k Power from the Blackice Warhose.
-As opposing to popular belief, the 4k from the Imperial Rage Drake isn’t needed and you can easily skip it.
+As opposing to popular belief, the 4k from the Imperial Rage Drake isn’t needed and you can easily skip it as reaching 100% crit is not much of a problem once you have r12 bondings and proper enchantments on your companion.
 You can always take lesser versions of recommended bonuses, however I don’t believe 2k Recovery is anywhere as good as 2k power, so you can easily just take the power instead in the form of Guard Drake, Heavy Giant Spider or Heavy Twilight Nightmare.

 If you’re undergeared and still lacking mass amounts of Crit, feel free to take a Crit mount such as Heavy Howler or Rage Drake.